Why drug use is in the sewers

-Dr Bruce Trathen, who is Clinical Lead of Serena House, London’s luxury clinic for detox from drugs and alcohol comments: “Chronic, frequent use of stimulant drugs may lead to the development of a chronic paranoid perspective or fully formed psychosis that is difficult to differentiate from schizophrenia.”
+Dr Bruce Trathen, who is a clinical Lead in London’s clinics for detox from drugs and alcohol comments: “Chronic, frequent use of stimulant drugs may lead to the development of a chronic paranoid perspective or fully formed psychosis that is difficult to differentiate from schizophrenia.”

 Medical detox from cocaine?

 Dr Trathen says that medical supervision from a cocaine detox can help ensure withdrawal from cocaine happens smoothly for a lasting recover.
 He says: “At the moment, there is no medical detox process for cocaine use in the same way as there is for alcoholism or heroin addiction.
 However, it’s vital the patient is assessed properly by doctors so appropriate treatment can be offered.”

 He adds: “Many people who abuse alcohol also have an issue with alcohol alongside it, so medication may be required.
 Close supervision and behavioural therapy, alongside nutritional therapy will be offered; staying at a medical detox centre means doctors can monitor the side effects that come with cocaine withdrawal, which may include insomnia and depression.”